Piyama-Radu

 Piyamaradu (also spelled Piyama-Radu, Piyama Radu, Piyamaradus, Piyamaraduš) was a warlord mentioned in Hittite documents from the middle and late 13th century BC.
-As an ally of the Ahhiyawa, he led or supported insurrections against the Hittites in Western Anatolia.
+As an ally of the Ahhiyawa, he led or supported insurrections against the Hittite empire in Western Anatolia.
 His history is of particular interest since his area of activity may have included Wilusa, thus suggesting a potential connection to the myth of the Trojan War.

 Meaning of the name

 The name appears to be a compound with Luwian piyama "gift" as its first part.
 Other Luwian names containing the same word are attested, such as Piyama-Kurunta.

 The second part of the word was earlier believed to be an unknown theonym *Radu, but since Luwian words do not start with an r, it must be aradu, which may be a noun meaning "devotee", derived "from *arada- 'religious community (vel sim.)', itself a derivative of *ara- 'associate' (cf. Hittite ara- 'id.').